danini/graph-cut-ransac/README.md

 The method is explained in the [Latest developments in RANSAC presentation](https://www.youtube.com/watch?v=Nfd9dzeSSG8&feature=youtu.be) from CVPR tutorial [RANSAC in 2020](http://cmp.felk.cvut.cz/cvpr2020-ransac-tutorial/).

+Experiments on homography, fundamental matrix, essential matrix, and 6D pose estimation are shown in the corresponding [presentation](https://www.youtube.com/watch?v=igRydL72160&feature=youtu.be) from the tutorial RANSAC in 2020.

 # Installation C++

 To build and install C++ only `GraphCutRANSAC`, clone or download this repository and then build the project by CMAKE.